THIANA, THE CHARACTERS' WORLD

 - Voriias, The Fifth Kingdom /vorh’rye’uz/

-Ota’ari has recently fallen on difficult times.
-Once a major empire, its fortunes have been affected greatly by its own stubborn refusal to centralise, and its tempestuous relationship with the Second Kingdom, Penqioa, whose borders encircles the majority of the near landlocked Ota’ari.
+Ota’ari has fallen on difficult times.
+Once a major empire, its fortunes have been greatly affected by its own stubborn refusal to centralise, and its tempestuous relationship with the Second Kingdom, Penqioa, whose borders encircle the majority of the near landlocked Ota’ari.

 To date this relationship has remained stable.
 Ota’ari fears the loss of their trade routes, and Penqioa the loss of the much needed advances that come from the universities of Ota'ari.
-How long this delicate balance would last if (or, more likely, when) Ehinenden overtake Ota’ari in terms of steam development, is something that all the Kingdoms are paying attention to.
+How long this delicate balance will last if (or, more likely, when) Ehinenden overtake Ota’ari in terms of steam development remains to be seen.

-Luckily for Ota’ari, although now fallen on hard times, it still carries with it the cultural capital it garnered as a result of its universities, and, in the last century, the growth of steam and clockwork powered machinery.
+Luckily for Ota’ari, although now fallen on hard times, it still carries with it the cultural capital it garnered as a result of its universities and, in the last century, the discovery of steam and clockwork powered machinery.